Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

      > Currently, the USB SD card reader is only supported.
 The internal PC SD slot is not supported.
      > Also, if the **Select Drive** does not show anything, detach and insert the SD card again into the computer, or close and restart IoT Setup Manager.

-### The edit profile window contains the following fields
+### Edit profile window fields

 ![ISM edit profile page](media/ism_edit_rpi4_headed.png)

+The edit profile window contains the following fields:

 -   **Profile name**